Non-locally modular regular types in classifiable theories: Appendix

-We equip $D(p,C)$ with a closure operator $\clp$, namely for $a,B$ from $D(p,C)$, $a\in\cl_p(B)$ if and only if $w_p(a/BC)=0$.
-Technically, the closure relation $\clp$ depends on $C$, but much of the time we will take $C=\emptyset$, so we do not muddy our notation by referring to it explicitly.
-Because of the regularity of $p$, the closure space $(D(p,C),\clp)$ is well-behaved, but formally is not a pre-geometry as the Exchange Axiom fails.
+We equip $D(p,A)$ with a closure operator $\clp$, namely for $a,B$ from $D(p,A)$, $a\in\cl_p(B)$ if and only if $w_p(a/BA)=0$.
+Technically, the closure relation $\clp$ depends on $A$, but much of the time we will take $A=\emptyset$, so we do not muddy our notation by referring to it explicitly.
+In light of Fact~\ref{pfacts}, the closure space $(D(p,A),\clp)$ admits a good dimension theory, but it is not a pre-geometry as the Exchange Axiom fails.